Choose a scale first

 Beginners usually do better with a clean starter order than with scattered niche accessories bought out of sequence.

 If your problem is taste, face-up direction, or styling coherence, product specs alone will not solve it.
-Use artist matching instead.
+Use the custom BJD service instead.

 Resin BJD dolls usually refers to articulated collector dolls cast in polyurethane resin.